Abbott and Costello Meet the Killer, Boris Karloff: Production

 actor-comedian Bob Hope in mind.
 However, Universal then purchased the rights and reworked it for Abbott and Costello.

 The role eventually played by Boris Karloff in the film was originally a female character named Madame Switzer in the final shooting script which was then titled, Abbott and Costello Meet the Killers.
 Five days before shooting, Karloff was hired and the character was changed to a swami.

 After filming was completed, Costello was bedridden for several months due to a relapse of rheumatic fever, which he originally battled in 1943.
 As a result, the duo would not make another film together until one year later, 1950's Abbott and Costello in the Foreign Legion.

 Boris Karloff's inclusion in the title of the film seems evident from the movie poster, which includes a comma between the words "Killer" and "Boris Karloff", but the actual credits in the film show no such distinction and could be interpreted as "Abbott and Costello Meet the Killer", followed by the co-star credit "Boris Karloff."

 Alternate versions

 In Australia and New Zealand, every scene with a corpse was removed prior to distribution.
 The film was banned in Denmark due to the scene where corpses play cards.

 Routines

-Changing Room, where Costello keeps finding a dead body and when he tries to show it to Abbott (or anyone else), it is no longer there.
-This comic device was first used in Hold That Ghost (1941).
+The Changing Room: where Costello keeps finding a dead body and when he tries to show it to Abbott (or anyone else), it is no longer there.
+This comic device was first used in Hold That Ghost (1941) and later in Abbott and Costello Meet the Mummy (1955).